tudelft3d/geo2020/rules/index.md

 1. Discuss with your supervisors to know what you need to submit.
 Usually, a **draft** of your thesis is expected.
 A draft means what your supervisors say it should be, there are no strict rules (but [this](https://3d.bk.tudelft.nl/courses/geo2020/faq/#what-is-a-complete-draft-at-p4) can help).
 If you want, you can use [this template](../templates/#thesis).
 2. Study progress thing in MyCase?
 3. At least one week before your A3, you must upload your submission as a deliverable in [MyCase](https://mycase.tudelft.nl) and to the [Brightspace Plagiarism Scan](https://brightspace.tudelft.nl/d2l/home/47493) page (P4 Final).
 4. Your supervisors and co-reader will read your submission.
 The first supervisor will check the Plagiarism Scan results.
 At the green light meeting, your supervisors will ask questions about it and decide if it's approved.
 The co-reader will send comments/questions to your first supervisor and might attend the meeting.
 5. Approved?
+Grade decision?

 ## A4 (Finalisation)